Press-One/bistrot/README.md

-    --keystore Path to the keystore JSON file    [STRING  / OPTIONAL] --password Use to decrypt the keystore       [STRING  / OPTIONAL] --pvtkey   PRESS.one private key             [STRING  / OPTIONAL] --memo     Comment to this transaction       [STRING  / OPTIONAL] ┌---------------------------------------------------------------┐
+    --keystore Path to the keystore JSON file    [STRING  / OPTIONAL] --password Use to decrypt the keystore       [STRING  / OPTIONAL] --pvtkey   PRESS.one private key             [STRING  / OPTIONAL] ┌---------------------------------------------------------------┐
     | 1.
 Default `receiver` is current `account` (pvtkey holder).   |
     | 2.
 One of `cpu` or `net` must be provided.                    |